Traumatic Brain Injury Lawyers

 According to the National Institute of Neurological Disorders and Stroke, Interagency Head Injury Task Force Report, more than 2,000,000 people sustain a Traumatic Brain Injury (TBI) annually in the United States alone.
-Traumatic Brain Injury (TBI) is often referred to as the “silent epidemic.”
+(TBI) is often referred to as the “silent epidemic.”

-But getting fair compensation after a traumatic brain injury (TBI) can seem like an uphill battle for several reasons:
+But getting fair compensation after a brain injury can seem like an uphill battle for several reasons:

 - Many brain injuries are closed-head injuries with little or no outward disfigurement (after healing of the initial blow) apparent to juries or claims adjusters.